Projects per year

 Academic Biography

-I am a curator and writer with 15 years experience working across museums and galleries.
-Since 2008, I have curated over 50 exhibitions across the academic, public and commercial sector.
-My writing on art, museum culture and heritage is regularly published in magazines, periodicals and books.
+George Vasey is a curator and writer.
+Since 2008, he has curated over 50 exhibitions across the academic, public and commercial sector.
+He has curated large-scale historic groups exhibitions, solo projects, radio shows, residencies, books and conferences.
+His writing on art, museum culture and heritage is regularly published in magazines, journals and books.

-I believe that a curator’s responsibility reaches far beyond exhibition-making.
-Having grown up in a working-class background, I want to share my experiences and skills through mentorship and coaching.
-I teach across BA and MA programmes and regularly work with organisations committed to early career artists, curators and writers.
+He believes that a curator’s responsibility reaches far beyond exhibition-making.
+Having grown up in a working-class background, he shares his experiences and skills through teaching, mentorship and coaching.
+He teaches widely on BA and MA programmes across the UK and regularly works with organisations committed to early career artists, curators and writers.

 Summary of Research Interests